-The first human inhabitants took up residence aboard the International Space Station (ISS) in 2000.
-Since then, the ISS has been home to many resident crews who have performed fantastic research in the microgravity of Earth orbit.
+It's been three years since the first human inhabitants took up residence aboard the International Space Station (ISS).
+Since then, the ISS has been home to eight resident crews who have performed fantastic research in the microgravity of Earth orbit.
 But none of this would have been possible without America's first space station: Skylab.

 From its launch on May 14, 1973, until the return of its third and final crew on Feb.
 8, 1974, the Skylab program proved that humans can live and work in outer space for extended periods of time.

 Pete Conrad, Paul Weitz and Joe Kerwin spent 28 days in orbit as the first crew of Skylab.
 The second crew - Alan Bean, Jack Lousma and Owen Garriott - spent 59 days in space.
 The final Skylab crew spent 84 days in space and consisted of Jerry Carr, Bill Pogue and Edward Gibson.
 Each Skylab crew set new spaceflight duration records.
 The record set by the final crew was not broken by an American astronaut until the Shuttle-Mir program more than 20 years later.